rcls/gpsfreak/README.md

 different part, then double or triple check the footprint, and note the odd pad numbering.

-**PTC Fuse**: U-Blox example schematics just use a current limiting resistor.
+**PTC Fuse** U-Blox example schematics just use a current limiting resistor.
 Which would be cheaper.
 The 74HC1G07 logic gate for antennae short-circuit sensing is optional.